aptos-labs/developer-docs/docs/move/book/variables.md

 ### General `let` grammar

-All of the different structures in `let` can be combined!
+All the different structures in `let` can be combined!
 With that we arrive at this general grammar for `let` statements:

 > _let-binding_ → **let** _pattern-or-list_ _type-annotation_<sub>_opt_</sub> _initializer_<sub>_opt_</sub>